Open Education and Open Science

 At De Montfort University I taught across a number of biomedical science subjects and a group of colleagues and myself decided to share open educational resources on basic laboratory skills.
 And these were very basic – “how to use a microscope”, “what is a pipette?”
 We gained some internal money then external funding with the HEA Bioscience Subject Centre as part of the UKOER Programme (Pilot Phase 2009).
 Our Virtual Analytical Laboratory (VAL) has grown to encompass hundreds of web pages and resources made by staff and students.

 Virtual Microscope.
 At De Montfort we also contributed to the OU Virtual Microscope project.
 This was a funded initiative between the Open University and the Wolfson Foundation.
 De Montfort University contributed an archive of histological slides and images that were scanned to form the resources used within their digital microscope.
-Staff annotated the slides and provided descriptions and text for the OU project.
+I annotated this massive histology resource.

 In 2010 part of the UKOER phase 2 funding, I extended the OER work at De Montfort with the SCOOTER Project, with Professor Simon Dyson and Dr Mark Fowler (Sickle Cell Open – Online Topics and Educational Resources).
 This aimed to compile a range of teaching materials for blood disorders – particularly sickle cell and thalassaemia.
 It was a cross-universtiy effort involving arts, law, social sciences and biosciences, and led to some lovely collaborative resources with local the Leicester Royal Infirmary Department of Pathology, and also Northampton General Hospital.